Creating an Effective Employee Handbook for Your Business

 - If you are creating an employee handbook, or updating an old copy, bring management into the picture.
 Include them in the process as they can offer valuable insight as to what policies may need to be added, or those no longer in practice.

-Other less obvious elements to consider incorporating into your handbook, according to Benz:
+Other less obvious elements to consider incorporating into your handbook include:

 - Severe weather or natural disasters: It's best to proactively address what could possibly happen in the event of severe weather or natural disaster that would either prevent the office from opening, or an employee from reporting to work.